 Corrupted Gladiator’s Breach can only be used when enemy players are nearby, but operates as a much more effective Smoke Bomb after a short channel.
 In theory, having multiple people use the Breach can make it very easy for the opposing team to lose track of your team since your nameplates disappear as well.
 However, there is also the caveat for taking increased damage, but unless they’re waiting right outside your Breach, it won’t be long before the debuff from exiting falls off.

 Corrupted Gladiator’s Spite serves a similar role to Corrupted Gladiator’s Maledict as a versatile option for securing a kill.
 The main purpose of it to force an opponent to slowly be under more and more corruption effects while you’re hitting them.
 If you are the one that cast it, it’ll show up as a transparent, light purple circle on the group.
 If the enemy cast it, it’ll show as a dark blue/black circle directly under your character, which will also make it very difficult to see stuff like Shaman totems or a Mage’s Meteor cast.
 If multiple Spites are cast on a single player, the initial increase of 20 corruption will not stack.
 The corruption increase of 3 corruption/second will stack however, so 3 spites stacks on a single person will result in 20 + 27 additional corruption if the target is in the Spite Zone for 3 seconds.
 This will automatically put someone in the corruption range of Thing from Beyond.
 When combo’d correctly, the target will quickly go above 80 corruption and start getting chunked by the damage increase and healing reduction.
-This is best demonstrated in the following clip:

 There is some counterplay to Spite though.
 Any ability or spell that both removes and prevents slows/snares should be saved for a go such as this, such as March of the Damned, Dispersion, Blessing of Freedom, etc. You can also use any instant movement to escape, the best of which are Demonic Circle for Warlocks and Transcendance for Monks, since you’re likely to los the enemy team at the same time and completely stop their attempt to finish you off.
-A perfect example of this can be seen in the following clip:

 If you need to make a talent choice to be able to escape the Spite Zone, make sure to keep in mind what rating you’re playing out.
 It’s very unlikely that a character will even have Corrupted Gladiator’s Spite until they’re past 1400, and that doesn’t mean they won’t use other trinkets before they get to higher rating.
 Once you go above 1800 cr, this might be something to consider, especially if the enemy team has multiple ways to keep one or more people in the Spite Zone.